 The yearly membership fee that all members pay contributes to ensuring that branches can finance their activities.

-We also encourage members and supporters to contribute to the annual Green Left Weekly Fighting Fund appeal and to subscribe to GLW.
+We also encourage members and supporters to contribute to the annual Green Left Fighting Fund appeal and to subscribe to GLW.

 The Socialist Alliance also conducts fund appeals amongst its members and supporters for specific campaigns, including its election campaigns.
 Donations up to $1500 are tax deductible.